 Cocker mom, Celia Campbell, took the advice of her dog’s veterinarian and invested in an elevated water bowl.
 It worked for her finicky Cocker Spaniel, Angus.

 As an added bonus, elevated water bowls also are believed to decrease the risk of bloat in dogs.

 Exercise Your Dog To Encourage Him To Drink Water

 Since dogs need daily exercise, get your dog used to moving around.
 If the dog isn’t panting, he isn’t losing moisture and his body may not crave water as much as a more active dog.

-Question: Is your dog a good water drinker or could he or she use improvement?
-Do tell in the comments below.
+Is your dog a good water drinker, or could he or she use improvement?
+Bark back in the comments below.